MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Custom-Clusters.md

 	return true;
 }
 ```

+**Note:** Pay attention that the name of callback function of the extended clusters might not be exactly the same with the command name.
+This depends on the Simplicity Studio version you are using now.
+It's recommended to read the source code of the generated file "call-command-handler.c", then in function "emberAfClusterSpecificCommandParse", find the cluster you extended, and the command you added, then you will find the callback function name here.
+The callbacks will be called here.

 In this test, we use the coordinator as the server side.
 We add a custom command to send the two extended commands of "level control" cluster.
 (You can refer to [Customizing CLI Command](Zigbee-Custom-CLI-Commands) if you don't know how to add custom commands.)
 ```